 How to look beyond your branding with influencer marketing

-Today we’re taking a look at how mobile companies do influencer marketing: Why invest in influencers?
+What is influencer marketing, you may ask?
+The answer is deceptively simple — even if the execution and measurement of this tactic aren’t as straight forward.
+Let’s take a look at how mobile companies approach influencer marketing strategies and answer some of the most pressing questions around the practice.
+Why is influencer marketing effective?
 Where can you find suitable influencers for your brand?
-Which platforms and KPIs (key performance indicators) make the most sense?
+Which platforms and key performance indicators (KPIs) make the most sense?
 How can you ensure brand safety while working with influencers?
 Lastly, how can you reliably track, attribute and measure the success of influencer campaigns?

-Here’s what we mean by influencer marketing: a form of word-of-mouth marketing for the digital age, focusing on influential people (and their social media platforms) who are able to drive awareness and action-- meaning that people don’t just learn about your product, but they take action by downloading your app or making a purchase.
+Influencer marketing is a form of word-of-mouth marketing for the digital age, focusing on influential people (and their social media platforms) who are able to drive awareness and action—meaning that people don’t just learn about your product, but they take action by downloading your app or making a purchase.

 Influencers can be a part of a PR campaign, but their work falls outside of the brand itself; above all, they’re independent people who don’t see their social media accounts as advertising platforms.
 They converse with their audience through posts and engagements that are relatable, individualized and trustworthy.
-Their posts come across as organic because they are-- where a PR campaign is transparently about selling a product, influencers create the kind of content they know their audience wants to engage in.
-Too much PR meddling can come across to their audience as inauthentic and not just disinteresting, but off-putting.
+Their posts come across as organic because they are.
+Where a PR campaign is transparently about selling a product, influencers create the kind of content they know their audience wants to engage with.
+Too much PR meddling can come across to their audiences as inauthentic and off-putting.

 Who is investing in influencer marketing and why?